Lesotho at the 2020 Summer Olympics

 Lesotho competed at the 2020 Summer Olympics in Tokyo.
-Originally scheduled to take place from 24 July to 9 August 2020, the Games have been postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
+Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's twelfth appearance at the Summer Olympics, with the exception of the 1976 Summer Olympics in Montreal, because of its partial support to the African boycott.
-Lesotho was the third to last nation to enter before the Lebanon, USA, and France.
+The delegation included two track and field athletes; Khoarahlane Seutloali and Neheng Khatala.
+Both qualified for the Games by meeting qualification standards.
+The country was represented by a TOCOG volunteer as the flag bearer with both athletes following for the opening ceremony while Khatala held it at the closing ceremony.
+Lesotho, however, has yet to win its first ever Olympic medal.

 Background

 The Lesotho National Olympic Committee was recognized by the International Olympic Committee on 1 January 1972.
-The Tokyo Olympics were their twelfth appearance in Olympic competition, they have participated in every Summer Olympic Games since the 1972 Summer Olympics except the 1976 Montreal Games.
+The 2020 Summer Olympics in Tokyo were their twelfth appearance in Olympic competition; they have participated in every Summer Olympic Games since the 1972 Summer Olympics except for the 1976 Montreal Games.
 The nation has yet to make its debut at the Winter Olympic Games, and they have never won an Olympic medal.
 The 2020 Summer Olympics were originally scheduled to take place from 24 July to 9 August 2020, but the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.

-Competitors

-The following is the list of number of competitors in the Games.